 The United States has long been a land of opportunity and dreams for people worldwide.
 With its diverse culture, robust economy, and numerous opportunities for personal and professional growth, it’s no wonder that many individuals seek to make the U.S. their new home.
 However, the U.S. immigration process can be complex and challenging.
-In this article, we will discuss the top five immigration application challenges in the U.S. and explore how courses and resources can prepare individuals to navigate these challenges successfully.
+In this article, we will discuss the top five immigration application challenges in the U.S.

 1. Visa and Immigration Status